LKNSI/hostel/README.md

              cert: fs.readFileSync('/secrets/...'),
              ca: fs.readFileSync('/secrets/...'),
           },
+          secretID: "s.70697a7a61" // Secret ID.
+No, this is not an actual key.
           ignoreSecretTLSWarning: false, // Prevent Client from sending SecretID if HTTP is accidently selected.
 Set to true to ignore.
           ignoreTLSWarning: false // Ignore HTTPS Unauthorized warning by setting to true.
         },